sthetix/NX-Wifi-Region-Changer/README.md

     <img width="450px" src="https://github.com/sthetix/NX-Wifi-Region-Changer/blob/main/app.png" alt="NX WiFi Region Changer GUI">
 </p>

 NX WiFi Region Changer is a simple tool for updating the Wi-Fi region in your Nintendo Switch PRODINFO file while ensuring data integrity.
+This is essential for detecting 5GHz Wi-Fi channels, as imported consoles may struggle to detect them or may not support them at all.

 ## Features